Rethinking insurance - how patient journeys can be digitised

-From cost reimbursers to holistic healthcare providers – something that sounds like an unattainable benchmark for many insurers could become reality with a shift towards digitised processes.
+From cost reimbursers to holistic healthcare providers – something that sounds like an unattainable benchmark for many insurers could become reality with a shift towards digitized processes.
 The pandemic has shown us what is possible online: Digital services were extended out of necessity, customers value the offering and no longer want to go without it.

 Competitive advantages through digital offers